mikemackintosh/resume/README.md

  * Spearhead anti-virus and configuration management roll-outs for organization
  * Improve security posture of sites and services by enhancing utilities like Puppet and Chef
  * Provide professional and technical mentoring to teams and individuals
- * Oversee the design and deployment of close-circuit security camera system
+ * Oversee the design and deployment of closed-circuit security camera systems
- * Work with landlords to ensure data center compliance
+ * Work with landlords to ensure data center standards compliance
  * _I am the security team_

 **Verizon Wireless** - Branchburg, New Jersey - Telecommunications